-Plenty of idyllic riverside camping spots.
+Plenty of options for idyllic riverside camping spots.

 Need to Know

 The route consists of approximately 70 percent non-pavement surfaces in the form of gravel roads, doubletrack, singletrack and rail trail.
-So even though the route runs into some pretty big urban centres it never really feels like you are too far removed from nature and countryside.
+So even though the route runs into some fairly big urban centres it never really feels like you are too far removed from nature and countryside.
 With the exception of a few short sections, the trails used for the GNR are not especially technical and don’t require expert mountain bike skills.

 The route can be enjoyed from May to October.
 Because of the amount of riverside trails, it’s best avoided during a particularly wet spring.
-There is an abundance of trail between St. Jacob’s and Paris that is best not to ride during rainy conditions.

 Two waterfalls - Webster and Sherman - involve an out-and-back trip.
 These are picture-worthy spots, but these side-trips are optional.

 I have noted several “wild” camping options along the route.
 These are places that I thought could be good for discreet tenting as they appear not to tramp on private land.
-However, I can’t guarantee these and all riders are responsible for safely securing their own overnight camping – and absolutely leaving no trace.
+However, I can’t guarantee these and all riders are responsible for safely securing their own overnight resting spots – and absolutely leaving no trace.

 You can use the BT 700 forum page to also post questions pertaining to the GNR.